top of page

 Drone site survey on housing block in Hackney, London

-Both methods still have their place.
-This guide explains the key differences between drone roof surveys and traditional inspections, helping you decide which approach best suits your building or estate.
+Both approaches still have their place.
+This 2026 guide compares drone roof surveys with traditional roof inspections to help you choose the right method for your building or portfolio.

 What Is a Traditional Roof Inspection?

-Traditional inspections involve a qualified surveyor physically accessing the roof to assess materials, joints, and structural elements.
-This may include scaffolding or cherry pickers to reach high areas and take moisture readings or core samples to test for trapped water.
+A traditional roof inspection involves a qualified surveyor accessing the roof physically to assess materials, joints and structural elements.
+This method may use ladders, scaffolding or MEWPs to reach difficult areas.

 What Is a Drone Roof Survey?

-A drone roof survey uses a high-resolution camera - and sometimes thermal imaging - to capture the entire roof from above.
-It provides a comprehensive visual record of the structure, including difficult-to-reach areas, without anyone needing to step onto the roof.
+A drone roof survey uses high-resolution aerial photography - and, when needed, thermal imaging - to capture the entire roof safely from the ground.

 Drone vs Traditional: Key Differences